landonhughes/Django-Starter-Template/ReadMe.md

 6. Also, if you manage to leak your `SECRET_KEY` in `settings.py`, you will get an email from GitGuardian saying your key was exposed on Github.
 It's best to put this in a .env file from the start to prevent any security issues.

 See: ![Exposed](images/exposed.png "Exposed Secret Key")

+I hope someone on the internet finds this tutorial/template useful!